LemurGamingYT/Splikit/README.md

 **Modules**
 - Json - A JSON library support
 - System - Like os and sys combined (from Python)
-- Obfuscator - Obfuscator for Jade
+- Obfuscator - Obfuscator for Splikit
 - AdvancedCls - A library for creating advanced classes (Like dataclasses from Python)

 ---